solus-project/ferryd/NOTES.rst

 in processing new uploads, the build server should ensure to send the transit manifest **after** all ``*.eopkg`` files, which will result in less delays and missing files during checks, allowing immediate availability of the new package set.

+**NOTE TO SELF**: We'll also need to strongly consider GPG signing for the Transit Manfiest to verify uploader identity.